Power window regulator, window motor: problems, testing, replacement

 Window regulator replacement

 Replacing the window regulator is not very expensive ($50-140 labor, $40-$180 part) and aftermarket parts are often available.
-As a DIY project, the window regulator replacement rates from 5 to 7 on the scale from 0 to 10, 10 being the most difficult.
+Some dealers have parts in stock.
+As a DIY project, the window regulator replacement rates from 5 to 7 on the scale from 1 to 10, with 10 being the most difficult.
 You might need to enlist one of your friends to help, as the glass needs to be held in the top position while the window regulator is replaced.

 Read about resetting the AUTO-UP function and testing the window motor on the next page.